 Seeing how supportive and unobtrusive his friend was being, Souji felt a sudden onslaught of relief, like a great weight off his shoulders and tears stung at his eyes once more.
-He felt his public mask crumble as the tears started to fall, but he couldn't help himself; Souji hated being this emotional and unbalanced around another person, but if it was going to happen anyway (and it was; there was no stopping the flood), then he was glad that he could lose his normally stalwart composure when he was with Yosuke.
+He felt his public mask crumble to pieces as the tears started to fall, but he couldn't help himself; Souji hated being this emotional and unbalanced around another person, but if it was going to happen anyway (and it was; there was no stopping the flood), then he was glad that he could lose his normally stalwart composure when he was with Yosuke.

 Yosuke was at his side in an instant, one arm wrapped around his shoulders in a soothing gesture, shifting him until they were sitting side by side on his futon, only a few inches separating the two of them.
 "Hey!
-Everything's going to be ok!
+Whatever's going on, everything's going to be ok!
 Aw, man, you were always the one who was good at this kind of stuff!"

 Even as tears spilled down his face, Souji managed a small laugh at his friend's expense, the sound thin and stuttering.
 "Heh, you're doing fine."
 He wiped furiously at his eyes, but he couldn't stop his crying, his tears only falling harder.
 The dam on his emotions had finally been broken. "...
 Damnit!
 I miss them!
 I miss them so much!"

 His words had been barely whispered, but Yosuke had heard him anyway, being so close, and he pulled Souji closer to his chest in a warm, comforting hug, strong arms wrapped around him as his body quacked from his wracking sobbing. "...
 Your parents died, didn't they?"

-After all, it didn't exactly take a genius to figure it out; it was common knowledge that Souji didn't come from a large family, and he'd watched as Dojima came the same grief-filled stress and anxiety he saw in his best friend.
+After all, it didn't exactly take a genius to figure it out; it was common knowledge that Souji didn't come from a large family, and he'd watched as Dojima came to the same grief-filled stress and anxiety he saw in his best friend.
 It wasn't normal for Souji to be withdrawn and hesitant.
 Yosuke's heart ached in his chest at the sight of Souji's hurt and grief.

 Souji just buried his face into Yosuke's neck, slowly soaking the other teen's t-shirt with his tears as he sobbed quietly, showing far more unrepentant emotion than he had all year.
-He'd always been so in control over himself, even when shocked or scared; Souji had rarely shown it.
+He'd always been so in control over himself, even when shocked or scared or even happy; Souji had rarely shown it to any real degree.